Path-Check/safeplaces-dct-app/README.md

 ## Privacy Preserving

 What’s truly special about Safe Paths is our strong commitment to preserving the privacy of individual users.
-We're building an application that can help contain outbreaks of COVID-19 without forcing users to sacrafice their personal privacy.
+We're building an application that can help contain outbreaks of COVID-19 without forcing users to sacrifice their personal privacy.
 For example, if a user chooses to use Safe Paths to maintain a record of their locations use a time stamped GPS log, which stores 14 days of data in 5 minute increments.
-The location log is stored on the users phone.
-The logged data only leave the device if the user chooses to send the information to an authorized public health authority (PHA) as part of the contact tracing prcoess.
+The location log is stored on the user's phone.
+The logged data only leaves the device if the user chooses to send the information to an authorized public health authority (PHA) as part of the contact tracing process.

 ## Multiple Capabilities

 Safe Paths is designed to support a range of DCT and public health use cases.
-Currently the main build uses GPS for location tracking.
-Our roadmap includes adding support for other location and proximity technologis, symptom tracking, and communication with PHAs.
+Currently the main build uses GPS for location tracking with GAEN BT tracing strategies in active development.
+Our roadmap includes adding support for other location and proximity technologies, symptom tracking, and communication with PHAs.

 ### Project Aurora and the Google Apple Exposure Notification API (GAEN)